 Closed: Visitor Center

-While the Summit Road is closed to vehicles (sunrise to 9:00 a.m. and 5:00 p.m. to sunset) it is available to pedestrians and cyclists---a great alternative to the Saddle Rock Trail and a means to social distance.
-Please be completely off the road by 9:00 a.m.
+When the Summit Road is closed to vehicles, it is available to pedestrians and cyclists---a great alternative to the Saddle Rock Trail and a means to social distance.

 The health and safety of our visitors, employees, volunteers, and partners continues to be a top priority.
 We urge visitors pack out everything you bring into a park, maintain social distance from other visitors, bring water, keep pets on a leash/pick up waste, and watch for snakes.
 Thank you for your cooperation! #RecreateResponsibly